MYRADhub/ai-coding-interviewer/README.md

 ## 🚀 Features

 - **AI Interview Mode**
-  👨‍💻 Chat with an AI interviewer who adapts to your answers, asks follow-ups, and gives feedback.
+  👨‍💻 Chat with an AI interviewer who adapts to your answers, references the full problem brief (constraints, hints, follow-ups), and reasons over your latest test results.

-- **In-Browser Code Editor**
-  ✍️ Powered by Monaco (same editor as VSCode).
-  Supports Python and JavaScript with syntax highlighting, autocomplete, and more.
+- **Resizable LeetCode-style Workspace**
+  🧩 Problem + chat stack on the left, full-height editor on the right, and a bottom drawer for test output.
+Vertical and horizontal splitters let you resize everything just like modern coding platforms.

+- **Dual Themes**
+  🌗 Instantly switch between light and dark palettes (with proper markdown/code styling) via the navbar toggle.

 - **Language-Aware Starter Templates**
   📄 Every problem ships with function signatures, docstrings, and IO scaffolding for Python & JavaScript so you can focus on the core algorithm.

+- **In-Browser Code Editor**
+  ✍️ Powered by Monaco (VSCode engine) with syntax highlighting, autocomplete, and per-language persistence.

-- **Custom Test Cases**
+- **Custom + Server Tests**
-  🧪 Add and manage test cases just like in LeetCode/HackerRank.
-  See pass/fail results in real-time.
+  🧪 Define your own tests, run them all at once via the backend runner, and view pass/fail history in an expandable results drawer.
+Validation state is stored per problem + language.

 - **Interactive Chat Panel**
-  💬 Persistent conversation with AI.
-The interviewer now sees extended problem briefs, constraints, and your latest validation status—and renders markdown richly inside the chat bubble.
+  💬 Markdown-rendered conversation that stays in sync with your code, tests, and validation status, so the interviewer can offer relevant guidance.

 - **Progress Dashboard**
-  📊 The home page summarizes which problems are solved/needs-work based on your last validation run, all stored locally per problem/language.
+  📊 The home page summarizes solved vs. needs-work problems using your latest validation data, all cached locally per session.

 - **Local Persistence**
-  💾 Everything (code, test cases, chat) autosaves in `localStorage`.
-Refresh without losing progress.
+  💾 Code, test cases, chat transcripts, language choice, and validation status auto-save in `localStorage`, so nothing is lost on refresh.

 ---